It’s time to talk about travel insurance.

 The thing that I like best about them, is that World Nomads Travel Insurance is a company made by backpackers, for backpackers, and they are also huge advocates for responsible travel (more on that later).

 Simon Monk had been travelling for over 12 years when he set up World Nomads.
-Having previously been stuck in China with no insurance and no way of getting insurance, he was frustrated by the lack of connection, freedom and safety that backpackers so often face, and seeing that the insurance market was fraught with fraud, he knew that he could do better.
+Having previously been stuck in China with no insurance and no way of getting insurance, he was frustrated by the lack of connection, freedom and safety that backpackers so often face, and seeing that the insurance market was fraught with fraud, he knew that he could do better, and so he set out to create the best backpacker insurance on the market.

 The core concept of World Nomads is that you should be able to buy a travel insurance policy and have the freedom to extend it as much as you need to, and that is part of what makes it so great for long term travellers, as well as the huuuuge range of activities that you are covered for on their plans.